drmad/tmux-git/README.md

 dot for hiding it:

     git clone git://github.com/drmad/tmux-git.git ~/.tmux-git

+(Or if you want to test the cutting-bleeding-only-for-macho-men-edge version of tmux-git, clone the `dev` branch:

+    git clone -b dev git://github.com/drmad/tmux-git.git ~/.tmux-git

+)

 Then, execute this line to add the script in the Bash initialization file: